poesieland/poesieland.github.io/content/en/_index.md

 Welcome to the bottom of my "poetic kingdom"

-Sometimes, instead of my mother tongue that is French, I wrote poems directly in English.
+Sometimes, instead of my mother tongue which is French, I directly wrote poems in English.
 You'll even find one original poem in Italian too.

 In early 2000's I also found it useful to translate some French-written poems to share with a friend.
 But I finally think that [Google Translate](https://translate.google.com) is nowadays effective enough.
 So head to the [French poems](/seasons) and enjoy.